 In congenital PAP, individuals are born with genetic mutations that disrupt the production of normal surfactant.
 These include genes coding for surfactant protein B (SFTPB), surfactant protein C (SFTPC), a protein involved in lung development (NKX2.1), a protein needed for inclusion of surfactant lipids (ABCA3), and probably other undiscovered genes.
 These mutations lead to production of abnormal surfactant.
 This buildup in the alveoli results in PAP, but also has more important harmful effects including alveolar collapse, alveolar scarring and distortion (interstitial fibrosis) that can result in reduced lung function or respiratory failure.
 Some forms of congenital PAP are caused by recessive genetic mutations (see above) while others are caused by dominant genetic mutations in which only one of the inherited genes is abnormal and the other is normal.

-Pulmonary alveolar proteinosis (PAP) may be suspected based upon the history (breathlessness of very slow onset) and physical examination (occasionally, crackles heard by listening with a stethoscope, and rarely, cyanosis).
+PAP may be suspected based upon the history (breathlessness of very slow onset) and physical examination (occasionally, crackles heard by listening with a stethoscope, and rarely, cyanosis).
 Routine blood tests are usually normal.
-A diagnosis of PAP is typically supported by results from a chest x-ray or computed tomography (CT scan), which typically reveal extensive white patches within the lungs (ground glass opacity) with superimposed angular lines (reticular densities).
+A diagnosis of PAP is typically supported by results from a chest X-ray or computed tomography (CT scan), which typically reveal extensive white patches within the lungs (ground glass opacity) with superimposed angular lines (reticular densities).
 This pattern is known as ‘crazy paving’ and is characteristic, but not diagnostic, of PAP.

 Specialized procedures such as bronchoscopy or surgery can be used to obtain lung washings (bronchoalveolar lavage fluid (BAL)) or lung tissue (biopsy) that can be examined to demonstrate PAP is present.
 Importantly, however, neither of these approaches can determine which disease is present and the cause of PAP.

 Autoimmune PAP can be identified by very sensitive and specific blood tests that identify the presence or absence of an increased level of GM-CSF autoantibody.
-Such tests are currently available as clinical research tests but efforts are underway to introduce them into routine clinical practice.
 Hereditary PAP can be identified by a series of blood tests that are similarly being developed for introduction into routine clinical practice.
 Finally, the genetic risk factors for hereditary PAP and congenital PAP can be identified by genetic testing.

-Therapy of PAP varies depending upon what disease is present, disease severity, and the age of the patient.
+Therapy for PAP varies depending upon what disease is present, disease severity, and the age of the patient.
 In autoimmune PAP, about one third of patients do not have symptoms and 5 – 7 percent improve spontaneously.
 Of those needing therapy, whole lung lavage (WLL) is the current standard therapy.
 WLL is a procedure done with the patient asleep in which excess surfactant is ‘washed’ out of one lung with salt water (saline) while the other is hooked to a breathing machine supplying pure oxygen.
 In some patients, WLL is needed only once while in others it is needed repeatedly on average every year or so.
 For some, it can be required as frequently as every month.
 Most patients with autoimmune PAP respond very well to WLL.
 Hereditary PAP is also treated by WLL and most patients respond well to therapy.
 In secondary PAP, removal and avoidance of the causative agent (e.g., silica dust exposure) or successful treatment of the underlying disorder may improve symptoms.
 Treatment of congenital PAP is generally supportive.
-However, lung transplantation has been successfully used in infants with congenital PAP caused by surfactant protein B deficiency.
+However, lung transplantation has been successfully used in infants and children with congenital PAP caused by genetic mutations that disrupt the production of normal surfactant.
 Genetic counseling may be beneficial for families of individuals with the congenital form of PAP.

 Recent studies now strongly suggest that GM-CSF administration is effective in treating autoimmune PAP.
 In particular, reports indicate that up to 95% of patients may respond to inhaled GM-CSF therapy.
 However, further studies are needed (and underway) to determine the safety and most appropriate dosing and administration of inhaled GM-CSF in these patients.
 GM-CSF is generally considered not useful as therapy of secondary PAP and congenital PAP and its use may be problematic in these patients.